mpilosov/home/content/contact.md

 ---

  # get in touch
 Let’s work together!
+Need me to:

-Need me to teach a workshop?
+Teach a workshop?

 Help improve your developer experience (both cloud and workstation)?

 Modernize your Python packaging process?

 Build a software products?

 _Something else?_